Gospel: Lk 1:57-66, 80

 When the time came for Elizabeth, she gave birth to a son.
 Her neighbors and relatives heard that the merciful Lord had done a wonderful thing for her, and they rejoiced with her.

 When, on the eighth day, they came to attend the circumcision of the child, they wanted to name him Zechariah after his father.
 But his mother said, “Not so; he shall be called John.”
-They said to her, “But no one in your family has that name!” and they asked the father, by means of signs, for the name he wanted to give him.
-Zechariah asked for a writing tablet, and wrote on it, “His name is John,” and they were very surprised.
-Immediately Zechariah could speak again, and his first words were in praise of God.
+They said to her, “But no one in your family has that name!” and they made signs to his father for the name he wanted to give him.
+Zechariah asked for a writing tablet, and wrote on it, “His name is John;” and they were very surprised.
+Immediately, Zechariah could speak again, and his first words were in praise of God.

 CLARETIAN COMMUNICATIONS FOUNDATION, INC.

 8 Mayumi Street, U.P.
 Village, Diliman, 1101 Quezon City, Philippines

 Tel.: (02) 921-3984 • 922-00-11 • 921-28-59 Fax: (02) 921-6205, 927-7429